 Some Reflections on the Changing Knowledge Supply Chain David Marshall, Executive Vice Chancellor, University of California, Santa Barbara, and member, CRL Board of Directors

 Attendees are invited to a reception in the Gleacher Center, immediately following Session I. Recipients of the 2018 CRL Primary Source Awards will be announced at the reception.

 Session II: Researchers and Their Sources Friday, May 18, 9:00-12:00 noon

 The technical, economic and political developments affecting researchers' ability to access and mine digital documentation and data.

 Big Data, the Cloud and Academic Research Clifford Lynch, Executive Director, Coalition for Networked Information (CNI)

-- Lynch's excellent recent article “Stewardship in the ‘Age of Algorithms”, shows how the migration of knowledge to the cloud creates a "black box" problem, and the dangers that poses to the integrity of source materials for scholarly research.
+- Lynch's excellent recent article “Stewardship in the ‘Age of Algorithms”, reveals how the migration of knowledge to the cloud creates a "black box" problem, and how that problem undermines trust in source materials for scholarly research.

 Social Science Research and the Challenges of Big Geospatial Data Julie Sweetkind-Singer, Head, Branner Earth Sciences Library and Map Collections, Stanford University Libraries.

 - How satellite imagery and large geospatial datasets are being used as source materials for scholars in a variety of disciplines, and the new types of library support they require.